bowl of dark chocolate which is one of the foods to avoid when having insomnia

 What to Remember:

-• Foods to avoid when having insomnia is important part of sleep hygiene
+• Avoiding the wrong foods is an important part of sleep hygiene

 • Eating the wrong food can cause or worsen your sleep